Here is a look at cyclist Lance Armstrong.

 January 17, 2013 - The International Olympic Committee strips Armstrong of the bronze medal he won at the 2000 Olympic Games in Sydney, Australia.

-January 17, 2013 - In a interview with Oprah Winfrey, Armstrong admits to using banned performance-enhancing drugs during his cycling career.
+January 17, 2013 - In an interview with Oprah Winfrey, Armstrong admits to using banned performance-enhancing drugs during his cycling career.

-February 22, 2013 - The U.S. Department of Justice has joined the whistle-blower lawsuit against cyclist Lance Armstrong that was originally filed by former teammate Floyd Landis.
+February 22, 2013 - The US Department of Justice announces it has joined the whistleblower lawsuit against Armstrong that was originally filed by former teammate Landis.